go-telegram-bot-api/telegram-bot-api/README.md

 something with plugins and command handlers without having to design all that yourself.

-Use `github.com/go-telegram-bot-api/telegram-bot-api` for the latest version, or use `gopkg.in/telegram-bot-api.v4` for the stable build.

 Join [the development group](https://telegram.me/go_telegram_bot_api) if you want to ask questions or discuss development.